shabnamshirdel/Dimentia-Machine-Learning/Dementia-using-machine-learning-main/README.md

 dementia with 83 % of reliability, and in this way, help to the early diagnosis of Dementia.

- ✅Tools Used :
+ Tools Used :
  Jupyter Notebook,
  Pycharm

- ✅Purpose of the Project:
+ Purpose of the Project:
 Early detection and correct diagnosis can lead to disease-retarding therapies which can slow disease progression and reduce patient and caregiver stress and morbidities.
 After excluding delirium and depression, two forms, the Mini mental state examination( MIMSE ) can be used to